For travelers, Beijing exemplifies Chinese culture, Shanghai illustrates the new China and Xi’an stands for China's long history.

 Walking on the City Wall is a great way to see the contrast between modern Xi’an and the ancient city.
 The view of the city is especially good at sunrise and sunset.
 Biking on the City Wall could be a highlight and a cool experience and is very popular with foreign travelers.

 - Opening Hours: 8:00-22:00 during spring and summer; 8:00-19:00 during autumn and winter

 Recommended tours including Xian City Wall:

 Shaanxi Historical Provincial Museum

-The museum houses up to 370,000 relics, ranging from simple stoneware used in the ancient society to beautiful artworks and weapons.
-Delicate bronze ware from the Shang and Zhou Dynasties, vivid pottery men from amny dynasties, gold and silver ware and tomb murals from the Tang Dynasty each tell their own piece of history.
-No wonder it is known as A Grand Hall of Chinese Civilization.
-4 hours visit is recommended.
+The museum houses up to 370,000 relics, ranging from simple stoneware, used by the ancient society as beautiful artworks and weapons, delicate bronze ware from the Shang and Zhou Dynasties, vivid pottery men from army dynasties, gold and silver ware and tomb murals from the Tang Dynasty – each tell their own piece of history.
+No wonder it is known as The Grand Hall of Chinese Civilization.
+Four hours visiting time are recommended.

 - Add: NO 91, Xiaozhai Donglu, Yanta District, Xian

 Recommended tours including Xian City Wall:

 Mount Huashan is located some 240 kilometers away from Xi'an, approximately a two and a half hour drive.
 It is one of the five sacred mountains in China.
 Mount Huashan is well-kown for its sheer cliffs and plunging ravines.
 It is the most dangerous mountain in China for climbers.

 The mountain has five peaks, among which the most famous three are Sunrise Peak (East Peak), Lotus Flower Peak (West Peak), Falling Goose Peak (South Peak).
 There are two trek options: